 To review our previous statements, see the bottom of this page.
-For the BBC Group’s Modern Slavery Statement (which covers the activities that were carried out by the production division of BBC Studios), see here.
+For the BBC Group’s Modern Slavery Statement, see here.

-We are headquartered in London, with regional production offices throughout the UK; as a global company, we also have production and distribution offices in North America, Europe, Asia, Africa and Australia.
+Our head office is in London, with regional production offices throughout the UK.
+We also have production and distribution offices in North America, Europe, Asia, Africa and Australia.

 For more a more detailed description of our company and its constituent businesses, see this general introduction.